-To become a periodontist, dentists must complete normal dental school and then apply for a periodontal residency.
+To become a periodontist, dentists must complete dental school and then apply for a periodontal residency.
 They will spend an extra 2-3 years learning more about periodontal disease, oral anatomy, and the placement of dental implants.
 Periodontics is one of nine dental specialties by the American Dental Association.

 Periodontists are often called on by general and family dentists to handle complex cases.
 They have to do with gum disease or the placement of dental implants.
 As true experts in dentistry, periodontists are essential for maintaining a healthy smile.
 In fact, the American Academy of Periodontology recommends visiting your periodontist at least once a year for a comprehensive periodontal exam.
 During these exams, your doctor will check the health of your teeth, gums, and underlying bone tissue.
 If he spots any problems, your periodontist will be able to address them early.
 Here are a few of the different ways periodontists help their patients.

-As true masters of tackling gum disease, periodontists offer procedures like debridement.
+As true masters of tackling gum disease, our Westchester periodontists offer procedures like debridement.
 It can remove calculus deposits from above and below the gumline.
 During this procedure, doctors use a special ultrasonic cleaner to remove deposits without damaging the gums or enamel.

 Typically performed in stages, scaling and root planing involves removing calculus deposits from above and below the gumline.
 But, unlike debridement, people who need scaling and planing may have advanced periodontal disease.
 Scaling is the process of removing tartar.
 Planing involves smoothing the surface of the teeth so that calculus is less likely to accumulate in the future.